Do DPF and EGR Delete Increase Horsepower?

 A: Emissions‑intact ECU tuning, high‑flow intake, efficient intercooler/charge‑pipes, and compliant exhaust.

-A: If legal in your use case and tuned/monitored correctly, it can deliver major gains in drivability and pulling power.
+A: Yes, If legal in your use case and tuned/monitored correctly, it can deliver major gains in drivability and pulling power.

 Q7: Will a DPF and EGR delete void my warranty?